capjamesg/visionscript/README.md

 ## Installation

-To install VisualScript, clone this repository and run `pip install -r requirements.txt`.
+To install VisionScript, clone this repository and run `pip install -r requirements.txt`.

-Then, make a file ending in `.vic` in which to write your VisualScript code.
+Then, make a file ending in `.vic` in which to write your VisionScript code.

 When you have written your code, run: